-This large square is one of the main squares of the city and features two beautiful fountains and some picturesque vintage style shops, such as one of the oldest hat shops in the city Chapelaria Azevedo Rua.
-This square is also home to the main train station of Lisbon and it is a good starting point for your walking tour around the main attractions of the city.
+This large square is one of the main of the city and features two beautiful fountains and some picturesque vintage style shops.
+These include one of the oldest hat shops in the city Chapelaria Azevedo Rua.
+This square is also home to the main train station of Lisbon.
+It is a good starting point for your walking tour around the main attractions of the city.

 9. Admire the trams around Praça Figueira

 Next to Praça Dom Pedro IV is Praça Figueira another picturesque square surrounded by shops and forms part of the Baixa district.
 Around the square you will see a lot of bus and tram stops and this is a good point to take a good photo of the vintage trams, one of the symbols of Lisbon.
 There is also a small market (it is actually more like a grocery store) displaying some local products like the bacalhau, canned tuna and local beer.
 Worth taking a look inside if you are there

 8. Get lost in Bairro Alto and Alfama Districts

 A stroll here is like a stroll back in time.
 These are not the cleanest and prettiest of roads but this is the real heart of Lisbon.
 You will see a lot of houses covered in tiles and balconies with hanging clothes, together with a lot of electricity cables crossing the alleys.